breakfast1001/codewars/README.md

 # codewars
-Started Codewars for breakfast since Jan 7, 2021.
+Started practicing on Codewars for breakfast since Jan 7, 2021.